-Duplicate Address Detection MUST be performed on unicast addresses prior to assigning them to an interface whose DupAddrDetectTransmits variable is greater than zero.
-Duplicate Address Detection takes place on all unicast addresses, regardless of whether they are obtained through stateful, stateless or manual configuration.
+Duplicate Address Detection is performed on unicast addresses prior to assigning them to an interface whose DupAddrDetectTransmits variable is greater than zero.
+Duplicate Address Detection MUST take place on all unicast addresses, regardless of whether they are obtained through stateful, stateless or manual configuration, with the exception of the following cases:

-(Duplicate Address Detection MUST NOT be performed on anycast addresses.)
-Each individual unicast address SHOULD be tested for uniqueness.
-However, when stateless address autoconfiguration is used, address uniqueness is determined solely by the interface token, assuming that subnet prefixes are assigned correctly (i.e., if all of an interface's addresses are generated from the same token, either all addresses or none of them will be duplicates).
-Thus, for a set of addresses formed from the same interface token, it is sufficient to check that the link-local address generated from the token is unique on the link.
-In such cases, the link-local address MUST be tested for uniqueness before any of the other addresses formed from the token can be assigned to an interface.
+- Duplicate Address Detection MUST NOT be performed on anycast addresses. - Each individual unicast address SHOULD be tested for uniqueness.
+However, when stateless address autoconfiguration is used, address uniqueness is determined solely by the interface identifier, assuming that subnet prefixes are assigned correctly (i.e., if all of an interface's addresses are generated from the same identifier, either all addresses or none of them will be duplicates).
+Thus, for a set of addresses formed from the same interface identifier, it is sufficient to check that the linklocal address generated from the identifier is unique on the link.
+In such cases, the link-local address MUST be tested for uniqueness, and if no duplicate address is detected, an implementation MAY choose to skip Duplicate Address Detection for additional addresses derived from the same interface identifier.

 The procedure for detecting duplicate addresses uses Neighbor Solicitation and Advertisement messages as described below.
 If a duplicate address is discovered during the procedure, the address cannot be assigned to the interface.
-If the address is derived from an interface token, a new token will need to be assigned to the interface, or all IP addresses for the interface will need to be manually configured.
+If the address is derived from an interface identifier, a new identifier will need to be assigned to the interface, or all IP addresses for the interface will need to be manually configured.
 Note that the method for detecting duplicates is not completely reliable, and it is possible that duplicate addresses will still exist (e.g., if the link was partitioned while Duplicate Address Detection was performed).